 As part of our franchise accounting blog series, we now look at how franchises are typically born.
 To provide some background to franchising and where the business model stemmed from, the British Franchise Association explains, ‘After the Second World War franchising grew rapidly, propelled by companies looking to expand quickly.
 Soft drinks giants like Coca-Cola and Pepsi couldn’t economically operate US-wide with such high-water content in their products and expensive transportation relative to its cost, so they developed a franchise system whereby franchisees would carbonate and add water to the companies’ centrally-manufactured and distributed highly-secretive syrup recipes, bottling and selling it locally.
-This was the start of ‘business format franchising’ as we now know it; offering a turnkey package from franchisor to franchisee in many instances, it was firmly established as a distinct business model and proven system in the 1950s.’
+This was the start of ‘business format franchising’ as we now know it; offering a turnkey package from franchisor to franchisee in many instances, with full franchise rights it was firmly established as a distinct business model and proven system in the 1950s.’

 In our experience of providing the Eclipse Royalty & Rights Management System for Franchisor Based Accounting (ERRMS-FBA) solution, someone might say, “Gee I’m going to open up a franchise to sell pizza.”
 They open three or four restaurants, see a little bit of success, then franchise out.
 They typically write a plan to roll out those franchises, but now suddenly they can’t fund any more growth.
 So, they usually get VC money.
 A lot of Shark Tank [contestants] are people who want to go franchise and can’t do it on their own.
 But the first things VCs ask are a) is it a good business and b) I want to get paid; how are you controlling this internally?